patrinoua/heyc/README.md

 ● Uses React native version (0.6x)

-● Complete code challenge using Typescript
+● Challenge uses Typescript (to be completed)

-● Unit testing (We want to see how you test your code)
+● Unit testing (To be implemented)

 ● Uses expo

 ## Additional Features

 ● Implement pagination on question list

 ● Implement option to add new question